truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/data/release_2019_Oct/imputation_details/README.md

 This directory contains a zip file to cut the size of the two corresponding files in half.
 These files will only be used by researchers interested in the details of the MICE imputation method.
 The two files are:

-  * `long_format_16_MICE_chains.csv` containing 56 columns, one for the `date_time` field, then the 54 BAs with imputed results, lastly is `imp_index` ranging from 1-16 denoting which of the 16 chains the row belongs to.
+  * `long_format_16_MICE_chains.csv` containing 56 columns, one for the `date_time` field, then the 54 balancing authorities with imputed results, lastly is `imp_index` ranging from 1-16 denoting which of the 16 chains the row belongs to.
   * `mean_of_16_chains.csv` contains the same 55 columns above except it lacks the `imp_index` field as it is the mean (in log space) of the 16 chains.

-The 54 columns with BA acronmys as headers correspond to what is called `Cleaned Demand (MW)` throughout the rest of this repository.
+The 54 columns with balancing authority acronyms as headers correspond to what is called `Cleaned Demand (MW)` throughout the rest of this repository.

 Again: The final (mean) imputed demand for each hour is taken after converting all values